ristotoldsep/ristotoldsep/README.md

 ###  I'm in my final year of studies towards a Bachelor's in Computer Systems Engineering at TalTech.

-### I am passionate about creating intuitive and dynamic user experiences.
+### I am passionate about designing & building beautiful responsive web applications.

 📚 My main interests lie on learning new technologies and bringing unique ideas into life.